astropy/astropy/docs/utils/iers.rst

 Getting started
 ===============

-Started with ``astropy`` 4.3, the latest IERS values will no longer be automatically downloaded until a `~astropy.time.Time` transform involving UTC is performed.

-For older version of ``astropy`` that is 1.2-4.2, the latest IERS values (which include approximately one year of predictive values) are automatically downloaded from the IERS service when a time or coordinate transformation needs a value which is not already available via the download cache.
+Starting with astropy 1.2, the latest IERS values (which include approximately one year of predictive values) are automatically downloaded from the IERS service when required.
+This happens when a time or coordinate transformation needs a value which is not already available via the download cache.
 In most cases there is no need for invoking the `~astropy.utils.iers` classes oneself, but it is useful to understand the situations when a download will occur